CILRocks/OmniPlus/README.md

 ## Omni Plus
-Ultimate Omnibox tools for Chrome.
+Great tools in one line.

 The goal of this extension is to provide some handy utilities that can be accessed right in the Chrome Omnibox.
 > ###### Test it in Chrome